 Irene Rawlings is a senior editor for Consumer Rescue.
 She is an accomplished freelance journalist and writes for LM (Luxury Magazine), Saturday Evening Post, Art & Antiques, Hemispheres, AFAR online, National Geographic Traveler, WSJ, and O, the Oprah Magazine.

 Art Ellis is a senior editor at Consumer Rescue.
-He has served as a trusted editor for Michelle and for Christopher Elliott at Elliott Advocacy for many years.
+He has served as a trusted editor for Michelle for many years.

 Married for 58 years, he has two adult children and lives in Sacramento.
 He retired after 36 years of California State service 20 years ago.
 A Master’s degree in social psychology prepared him for a career in research, with his last position being a Research Scientist working in injury prevention in the California Department of Health.
 Art learned to edit by writing articles in professional journals.
 Art is a yogi, a member of Self-Realization Fellowship (SRF), and mediates twice daily.
 He produces the Sacramento Center of SRF’s weekly newsletter, in addition to being an editor for SRF’s Volunteer League of Disciples.
 Art is a world traveler and his travel articles have been published in a variety of periodicals.
 He keeps physically active with daily walks and visits to the gym.
 He has two hobbies: reading nonfiction books and baking nutritious no-fat-added desserts.